sts10/wla/readme.markdown

 ### Using Rust and Cargo
 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
-2. Run: `cargo install --git https://github.com/sts10/wla --branch main` (Run this same command to upgrade wla.)
+2. Run: `cargo install --git https://github.com/sts10/wla --locked --branch main` (Run this same command to upgrade wla.)
 Uninstall wla by running `cargo uninstall wla`.

 Once installed, you should then be able to run `wla --help` for help text.